Ekamraj308/greenshielddemo-cypress/README.md

 npx cypress open
 ```

+## Dependencies

+Everything needed is listed in `package.json`.
+Running `npm install`
+pulls in Cypress and its supporting packages automatically —
+`node_modules` isn't included in this repo since it's large and
+gets regenerated from `package.json` on install.

+Main dependency: Cypress 15.20.1

 Then click the spec file you want to run in the Cypress window.

 ## What's in here